kinjames/30-days-js/README.md

 This is Asabeneh's 30 Days Of JavaScript Course.

-i have to complete this program in a week.
+i have to complete this program in a week
+I will start with loops and then move to functions. .